cat-claws/nn/README.md

-# Neural network models in PyTorch
+# Neural network models in PyTorch (Don't fear making copies!)
 These might not be the most popular models, but are the ones we find useful in our research.

 ## Load a neural network model with pure ```torch```